silver0a1/news-agent/README.md

 - Costs almost nothing (~$2/month)

 You start it once, and from that moment forward, you have a continuously updating database of tech intelligence that most companies would pay thousands for.
 It's automation that actually works - set it and forget it, then check your insights whenever you want to make informed decisions.

+## Free Usage

+If you need free usage of an AI service, OpenAI allows a certain amount of free calls (2.5 million for some models) per day if you share your data with them.
+When you pay, it is for privacy or performance.